kristinemlarson/gnssrefl/README.md

 The second section of <code>subdaily</code> is related to the RHdot correction.
 You must explicitly ask for it.
 There are lots of ways to apply the RHdot correction - I am only providing a simple one at this point.
-The RHdot correction requires you know the average of the tangent of the elevation angle during an arc, edot (elevation angle rate of change with respect to time) and RHdot (RH rate of change).
+The RHdot correction requires you know
+- the average of the tangent of the elevation angle during an arc,
+- edot, elevation angle rate of change with respect to time)
+- RHdot (RH rate of change with respect to time)

 The first two are trivial to compute and are included in the results file in column 13 as the edotF.
 This edot factor has units of rad/(rad/hour), or hours.
 So if you know RHdot in units of meters/hour, you can get the correction by simple multiplication.

 Computing RHdot is the trickiest part of calculating the RHdot correction.
 And multiple papers have been written about it.
 If you have a well-observed site (lots of arcs and minimal gaps), you can use the RH data themselves to estimate a smooth model for RH (via cubic splines) and then just back out RHdot.
 This is what is done in <code>subdaily</code> (if and only if you invoke -rhdot True).
 It will also make a second effort to remove outliers.